CREDO23/oop-practices/README.md

 ## Introduction

-This repository contains practical exercises for the 4 Pillars of OOP with Typescript implemetations (Encapsulation, Abstraction, Inheritence and Polymorphisme)
+This repository contains practical exercises for learning how to write maintenable, testable and scalable code in OOP with Typescript.
+It includes the 4 pillars, the 5 solid principles.

 ## Usage:

 - Clone this repository.
 - Install the typescript dependency with `npm install`.
-- You will find exerises under the `src` directory:
+- You will find exerises under the `src/[topic]` directory:
-    - Implemetations & explanations are in the `index.ts` file.
+    - Implemetations & explanations are directely written as comments in `index.ts` files.
-    - You can run an exercise to see the output of the demonstration with the `npm run start:[name of the exercise's directory]`.
-E.g: `npm run start:kingdom`.
+    - You can run an file containing the implementation to see the output with `tsc && node src/[topic]/[path to the file]`.
     - You can change / adapt the implementation for your better understanding as well.